Leverett/ChessRepertoirePractice/README.md

 ## How to Use

 There are 3 Activities available.
 The Practice Mode is the primary purpose of this app.
 The contents of the app are structured to allow importing from Lichess Studies.
+The app is set up to have some of my example studies in it, so it can be used right away.
+Simply open up "Practice Mode" and start making moves.
+The app will assume that the player is playing White, but this can be changed with the switch at the top right.

+Each move made with your perspective color will cause a description (if available) of the move just made and other options in the repertoire.
+Unknown moves will be rejected.
+When it is the opposite color's move, you can either make the move manually or use the "Opponent Move" button which will randomly make a move for the opponent.
+Below are steps to add your own repertoire.

 * To get started, you need to create a study in Lichess.
 I have an example study here: https://lichess.org/study/1KJCPTuo
 * You can export the study using the Sharing icon below the board and Downloading the Study PGN.
 Importing the file directly (or using the Lichess link) is a planned feature.
 I currently save the PGN text to some online document.